High School Program (PSEO)

 COURSES AND CREDITS

-When you combine your high school and college registrations, you may not exceed a full-time high school registration.
-Registration beyond full-time is at your own expense.
 In working out a balanced program, consider that a full-time high school load is generally six high school classes per day.
 A full-time load at Morris is 12 to 15 credits per semester.
-One way to think about college credits is that four semester credits are equal to one year of high school coursework.
+One way to think about college credits is that four Morris semester credits are usually equal to one year of high school coursework.

 EXPECTATIONS FOR COLLEGE COURSEWORK

 The courses and credits you take and the grades you earn as a PSEO student become part of your permanent University of Minnesota transcript and may influence your future academic career, such as acceptance to college, graduate and professional programs, and scholarship opportunities.
-For each credit, expect two to three hours of homework per week.
-A typical college course is four credits so you can expect 8 to 12 hours of homework per week from one course.
+For each credit, expect three hours of academic work per week.
+A typical college course is four credits so you can expect twelve hours of academic work per week from one course.
+See Expected Student Academic Work per Credit policy

 EXPECTATIONS OF MORRIS ONLINE LEARNING PSEO STUDENTS